-Adam Parry, Co-founder of Event Tech Live, agrees that resource will be a blocker, adding that: “We’re at a point in the industry where we are still rebounding from the pandemic.
+Adam Parry, Co-founder of Event Tech Live, agrees that resources will be a blocker, adding: “We’re at a point in the industry where we are still rebounding from the pandemic.
 There wasn't even really the infrastructure or people in place in the industry pre-pandemic to take on all this technology, so from an organiser’s perspective, they need to try and invest in people and structure to help implement it.”

 Hire Space Top Tip:

 Instead of bringing onboard a whole new team member, consider outsourcing event technologists from digital native companies who can fill the gaps.
 Hire Space's event management services allow for a range of support levels on tech and other areas of event delivery - just get in touch to find out how we can help your team.

 It's likely that bringing on board additional or new tech will have an implication for budgets - though costs aren't necessarily going up as the tech improves.
 Companies will have to decide where the experience justifies the cost of the tools, and eventprofs should be prepared to argue the case for it where appropriate.